swufebear/interactive-llm-ui-library/demo/README.md

 Then, run the app in development mode by ussing `npm run start`.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-In the interface, click on the key icon at the top right and input your Op
+In the interface, click on the key icon at the top right and input your OpenAI API key.\
+Then, you can switch between the Copywriting and Storywriting interface to test the LLM UI objects.